9 Tips To Navigating Airports During The Holidays

 Splitting my time between California and Florida, I fly a lot.
-It is not unusual to find me making 22-hour coast to coast trips so I don’t miss anything that my grandkids are doing or making multiple trips during the week and one of the ways I have been able to pull this off is because I try to stick to flying with just one airline.
+It is not unusual to find myself making 22-hour coast-to-coast trips so I don’t miss anything that my grandkids are doing or making multiple trips during the week and one of the ways I have been able to pull this off is because I try to stick to flying with just one airline.

 My preferred airline is United and they have gone above and beyond for me.
 My frequent trips mean miles add up quickly which translates to upgrades and free trips and during these hectic times of the year, especially with weather delays, United has always gone out of their way to get me where I need to be.
 Check your local airport to see which airlines have hubs there and pick the airline that is right for you.
 For me, loyalty has paid off in more ways than I can ever say.

 Following these tips will help you and your family better navigate the airport around the busy holiday season.
 Did you find these tips to be helpful?
 If you’ve been to the airport around Christmas time what other ways will help make a better experience?
-Whether you’re traveling to be with the family, or heading out on that once in a lifetime vacation, traveling during busiest times of the year doesn’t have to be stressful when you plan accordingly, and know to expect the unexpected.
+Whether you’re traveling to be with the family, or heading out on that once-in-a-lifetime vacation, traveling during the busiest times of the year doesn’t have to be stressful when you plan accordingly and know to expect the unexpected.
 What are your best travel hacks for navigating airports during the holidays?